-Revenue growth in 2022 is not linear or compartmentalized.
-It is very interdependent and interconnected, and more of a spectrum.
+Revenue growth in 2024 will not be linear or compartmentalized.
+It’s going to be very interdependent and interconnected, and more of a spectrum.

 Buyers demand a seamless and streamlined experience with your brand.
 But traditional silos across the sales process keeps tools disconnected and data and insights trapped in silos.

 This leads to a lot of opportunity loss when it comes to creating a seamless buyer journey.
 In 2024, revenue leaders will have to think strategically about the end to end lead to cash process.
 Have RevOps systems and processes in place that break down barriers between revenue teams and provide visibility along every stage of the buyer journey.

 Having a single technology spine that allows for a consistent flow of data, leads and accounts throughout the buyer journey will help build greater trust, value and customer loyalty.

 3. Create a culture of continuous learning